kenwer/pam-analyzer/README.md

 ```
 {detections_output_path}/
 └── {campaign}/
-    ├── {campaign}-detections-birdnet.csv   # one row per BirdNET detection
+    ├── {campaign}-detections-BirdNET-2.4.csv  # one row per BirdNET detection
-    ├── {campaign}-detections-perch.csv     # one row per Perch v2 detection (only if Perch was run)
+    ├── {campaign}-detections-Perch-2.0.csv    # one row per Perch v2 detection (only if Perch was run)
     ├── {campaign}-species-list.txt            # location mode only: the geographic species list BirdNET used
     └── {aru}/.../week_NN/
         └── *.BirdNET.results.csv              # BirdNET's own raw output, one file per recording
 ```

-- **`{campaign}-detections-{model}.csv`** is the file you work with.
-Each model run writes its own file so BirdNET and Perch v2 outputs coexist for the same campaign.
+- **`{campaign}-detections-{model_key}.csv`** is the file you work with.
+The `{model_key}` suffix is the runner's identifier (`BirdNET-2.4` or `Perch-2.0`), so multiple model runs coexist for the same campaign.
 Every row carries a `Model` column identifying its source, plus the annotation columns (`Verified`, `Corrected_Species`, `Comment`).
 The Examine panel loads every model file it finds for the campaign and concatenates them; annotations are written back to the file the row came from.
 Legacy unsuffixed `{campaign}-detections.csv` files from earlier app versions are still loaded as a fallback.
 - **`*.BirdNET.results.csv`** are BirdNET-Analyzer's raw per-recording outputs.
 The app parses them to build the BirdNET detections CSV and then leaves them on disk, so a re-run can reuse them.
 (Perch v2 doesn't produce intermediate per-recording files.)

 Alongside the CSVs the app saves the species lists involved in the run as plain `.txt` files: